yochaigal/cairn/wip/2e/forestcrawl.md

 ## Introduction

-- A forestcrawl is a type of **pointcrawl** that focuses specifically on travel through forested zones, trying to capture the density, non-linearity, and intricate network of paths within a heavily wooded area.
-- A forested zone is made up of trails connecting various points of interest within a forested zone.
-- For an example map, jump to the [bottom](#example-forest).
+A forestcrawl is a simple method for exploring a large forested area, typically made up of branching trails connecting scattered points of interest.
+While a forestcrawl has some of the same properties as a traditional dungeon delve, it swaps stone walls and ceilings for the dense, non-linear design of a heavily wooded area.
+Instead of rooms, points of interest are defined as clearings or major changes in the forested landscape.
+And unlike exploring a dungeon, characters can take shortcuts by going "off-trail" or climb trees to get a better look ahead (with a cost, of course).

 ## Exploring The Wood

+- Dungeon exploration rules are _in effect_, including ruling on the Dungeon Events table.
 - Points in a forestcrawl are close to each other.
 When traveling on clearly marked trails, a small forest zone (10-15 POIs) can be explored in its entirety in a single Watch.
 - If the party attempts to reach a point by going "off-trail" (bushwhacking), the **Warden** should make any associated costs clear: typically time, effort (**Fatigue**), or any obvious dangers.
 Going off-trail also automatically triggers a roll on the Wilderness Events table.
 - If the party is interrupted, stops to investigate something, rest, etc. while exploring a forested zone, there may not be enough time to fully explore each connected point.
 In these cases, rely on the fiction and common sense to determine how much time is left in the day.